SoC-Club-Website/Week-4/README.md

 Once Django is up and running, its time to get your hands dirty with some code.

 We'll be using the learning by implementation approach, so that you can build something as you continue to learn.
+So, take a look at this [YouTube Playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) that guides through making a basic blog application with Django.

-So, take a look at these [tutorials](https://docs.djangoproject.com/en/3.0/intro/tutorial01/), wherein you'll be building a basic poll application.
+Alternatively, we recommend a [tutorials](https://docs.djangoproject.com/en/3.0/intro/tutorial01/), wherein you'll be building a basic poll application.
 Visit all the 7 parts of the tutorial to get your poll site ready to deploy.

-Alternatively, we recommend a [YouTube Playlist](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) that guides through making a basic blog application with Django.

 ### Note:
 We require that you only go through either text or video tutorials for the creating the application.
 Both cover more-or-less the same amount of content.
 There is no need to go through both. ___Make sure that you build the project along with the tutorials as you will need to submit those by the end of the week.___